apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**81-year-old man accused of terrorizing California neighborhood for years with slingshot is found dead days after arrest**
+**Google News goes down for millions worldwide in mysterious outage — latest updates**

-You can read more about it [here](https://www.cbsnews.com/news/serial-slingshot-shooter-prince-king-dies-after-arrest-california/).
+You can read more about it [here](https://www.tomsguide.com/computing/mobile-apps/google-news-goes-down-for-millions-of-users-worldwide-in-mysterious-outage).

 ## Requirements
 - Python 3.8